 The district DOES NOT provide insurance on individual students.
 However, you may purchase accident insurance through the district for medical and hospital services covering your child.
-The insurance provides coverage for your child while on school grounds or in school buildings during the time your child is required to be there because of attendance during a regular school day of the district; or while being transported by the district to and from school or other place of instruction; or while at any other place as an incident to schoolsponsored activities.
-All children enrolling in kindergarten, first grade, or transferring into the district must be enrolled in a health care plan.
-There are several options for getting a health plan; through an insurance agent, or low cost provider such as
+The insurance provides coverage for your child while on school grounds or in school buildings during the time your child is required to be there because of attendance during a regular school day of the district; or while being transported by the district to and from school or other place of instruction; or while at any other place as an incident to school-sponsored activities.

-Medi-Cal and Covered California.
 The school district assumes no liability for accidents to pupils at school.
-[EC 32221.5, 49452.9, 49472; PPACA]
+[EC 32221.5, 49472]